agl-alexglopez/agl-alexglopez/README.md

 ### Raylib

+I have recently been using [raylib](https://www.raylib.com/) as a tool for modeling interesting problems or learning new concepts.
+Specifically, I have found it to be a great tool to explore algorithms or spin up a fun application while learning a new programming language.

 #### Dancing Links Visualizer

 After much consideration, I have finally found the perfect tool to visualize Donald Knuth's Dancing Links algorithm for graph cover problems.
 I have found a fun application of this type of problem solver for the Pokemon video games.